Zhangjt9317/SOM_GUI/README.md

 In the one_page_all.py I have designed a one-page frame for people to input hyperparameters of SOM model and click to train.
 I consider the output of visualizations and export them to png files.
 The click events need to be embedded.
 The tool I used is a tkinter GUI designer called PAGE, one can be found on sourceforge: http://page.sourceforge.net/.

 In order to run that you need to download ActiveTcl, one can be found here: https://www.activestate.com/products/tcl/

+In this repository, the user can create a working environment first, then install tkinter.
+One then can run command to start the GUI:
+`
+python one_page_all.py
+`